"

 Application: To calculate the loads on bridges and roofs, especially if you need to know only one or two of the members.

-Looking Ahead: The next section explores a trick that makes solving faster, especially for method of joints.
+Looking Ahead: The next section explores a trick that makes solving faster, especially for the method of joints.

 License